 Cover Image FAQ

-This FAQ is about submission and preparation of cover artwork for the journals Journal of Polymer Science, Part A: Polymer Chemistry and Journal of Polymer Science, Part B: Polymer Physics.
+This FAQ is about submission and preparation of cover artwork for the Journal of Computational Chemistry.

 1. Submitting a suggestion